Modifying GSTR-1 Return

 - ITC credit claimed and due

-On a more precise note, the newly launched facility takes away the taxpayer’s need to make specifications connected with the e-way bill transactions specified in GSTR 3B as it allows the taxpayers to import data in Form GSTR 1 for all invoices for which the e-way bill has been generated.
-The particulars so imported would include the details of supplier, receiver, invoice number, the date of invoice, the type and quantity of goods, HSN Code, etc. These details are then transferred to the GST portal and classed into three categories to be used in GSTR 1 – namely, Business to Business Supplies (B2B), Business to Consumer (B2C) supplies (covering values of above Rs.
+More precisely, the newly launched facility removes the taxpayer’s need to make specifications connected with the e-way bill transactions specified in GSTR-3B.
+It allows taxpayers to import data in Form GSTR-1 for all invoices for which the e-way bill has been generated.
+The imported particulars would include the details of the supplier, receiver, invoice number, the date of invoice, the type and quantity of goods, HSN Code, etc. These details are then transferred to the GST portal and classed into three categories to be used in GSTR-1 – namely, Business to Business Supplies (B2B), Business to Consumer (B2C) supplies (covering values of above Rs.
 2.5 lakhs) and HSN (Harmonized System of Nomenclature Code for goods and services) wise consolidated supply data.

-Taxpayers with more than 50 invoices but not more than 500 may download the data of the sections mentioned above in the ‘CSV’ file format, which can be imported into the GSTR1 offline tool.
-The form could then be filed through the offline tool after adding sufficient data and generating a JSON file, which can be uploaded on to the GST portal.
+Taxpayers with more than 50 invoices but not more than 500 may download the data of the sections mentioned above in the ‘CSV’ file format.
+This file can be imported into the GSTR-1 offline tool.
+The form could then be filed through the offline tool after adding sufficient data and generating a JSON file.
+This file can be uploaded to the GST portal.

-If the number of invoices is above 500, the invoice details pertaining to these sections can be imported from the ‘Return’ Dashboard on the GST portal as a zip file.
-This can later be unzipped to three files and extracted in Excel format.
-The taxpayer may then add more invoices and fill the other sheets to upload in the offline tool.
+Suppose the number of invoices is above 500.
+In that case, the invoice details for these sections can be imported from the Return Dashboard on the GST portal as a zip file.
+This can later be unzipped into three files and extracted in Excel format.
+The taxpayer may then add more invoices and fill in the other sheets to upload to the offline tool.

-No Late Fee for GSTR-1 & GSTR-3B Return
+No Late Fees for GSTR-1 & GSTR-3B Return

-The biggest relief extended to small business by the 31st GST Council is the waiver of late fee for filing GSTR-1 and GSTR-3B return.
-The GST Council has announced:
+The most considerable relief extended to small businesses by the 31st GST Council is the late fee waiver for filing GSTR-1, and GSTR-3B returns.
+The GST Council has announced the following:

-Thus, filing of Form GSTR-1, GSTR-3B and GSTR-4 will not attract any late fee penalty until 31st March 2019.
+Thus, filing Forms GSTR-1, GSTR-3B and GSTR-4 will not attract any late fee penalty until the 31st of March 2019.

 GST Annual Return Due Date Extended

-All entities having GST registration are required to file GST annual return in form GSTR-9.
-The due date for filing GST annual return is usually 31st December of each year for the financial year ended on 31st March of the same calendar year.
-As GST is newly introduced in India, the Government has decided to extend the due date for GST annual return filing to 30th June 2019.
-The due date for filing GST annual return was originally extended upto 31st March 2019, which has been further extended to 30th June 2019 by the GST Council.
+All entities with GST registration must file GST annual returns in Form GSTR-9.
+The due date for filing a GST annual return is usually the 31st of December of each year for the financial year ending on the 31st of March of the same calendar year.
+As GST is newly introduced in India, the Government has decided to extend the due date for GST annual return filing to the 30th of June 2019.
+The due date for filing the GST annual return was initially extended to the 31st of March 2019, which has been further extended to the 30th of June 2019 by the GST Council.

 Step 1: To download the GSTR 1 return file from the GST portal, you need to login to the portal using the user credentials.

-Step 2: After login to the portal, select returns option from the service tab.
+Step 2: After logging into the portal, select the Returns option from the Service tab.
 Click on the Returns Dashboard option.
-The file return page will be displayed.
+The File Return page will be displayed.

-Step 3: In this page, you have to select the financial year for which the GSTR 1 return has to be downloaded.
+Step 3: On this page, you have to select the financial year for which the GSTR-1 return has to be downloaded.
 Click on the corresponding year from the drop-down list.

-Step 5: After selecting the year and period, click on the search option.
-Applicable returns of the selected tax period will be displayed.
+Step 5: After selecting the year and period, click on the Search option.
+Applicable returns for the selected tax period will be displayed.

-Step 6: In the Details of outward supplies of goods or services GSTR 1 tile, click on the Prepare Offline button.
+Step 6: On the Details of outward supplies of goods or services GSTR-1 tile, click on the Prepare Offline button.

-Step 7: The Offline Upload and Download for GSTR 1 page will be displayed, Click on the download tab and then click on generate the file.
+Step 7: The Offline Upload and Download for GSTR-1 page will be displayed.
+Click on the Download tab and then click on Generate File.

 Step 8: A message will be displayed that the request has been accepted and it will take 20 minutes to generate the return file.

-Know more about Types of GST Returns and Due Dates
+Learn more about the Types of GST Returns and Due Dates.

-To open downloaded GSTR 1 return file from GST Portal using the Returns Offline tool, follow the procedure explained below:
+To open the downloaded GSTR-1 return file from GST Portal using the Returns Offline tool, follow the procedure explained below:

 Step 12: Browse and select the downloaded return file in zip format and click on the open button.

-Step 13: Details of the file which have you have downloaded from the GST Portal will be displayed.
+Step 13: Details of the downloaded file from the GST Portal will be displayed.
 Click on the Proceed button.

 Step 14: The summary page will be displayed.
-Select the link for the corresponding section name to modify or add or delete invoice details.
+Select the link for the corresponding section name to modify, add or delete invoice details.

 Once the section details are displayed, you can do the following things:

-Know more about Error Files in Returns Offline Tool
+Learn more about Error Files in Returns Offline Tool.

-To modify the invoices details follow the procedure explained below:
+To modify the invoice details, follow the procedure explained below:

-Step 1: Click on the edit button to edit the invoices and make the required corrections in the invoices or details uploaded or added earlier in GST Portal.
+Step 1: Click on the Edit button to edit the invoices and make the required corrections to the invoices or details uploaded or added earlier to the GST Portal.

 Step 2: To modify the details or records at the rate level, click on the ’ +’ option and navigate to the rate level records.

-Note: You can also make the changes at field level and click on the save button to save the invoice details.
+Note: You can also make the changes at field level by clicking on the Save button to save the invoice details.

-You can add the invoice details by following the procedure explained in detail below:
+You can add the invoice details by following the procedure explained below:

-You can also click the import files option to import the invoice data using the Excel and CSV import.
+You can click on the Import files option to import the invoice data using Excel and CSV import.

 Step 2: A success message will be displayed.
-The status will be changed to delete.
-Similarly, you can delete the other invoice details and other returns data from other sections.
+The status will be changed to deleted.
+Similarly, you can delete other invoice details and returns data from other sections.

-Note: You can select the checkbox as depicted in the image below to select all invoices to delete at one go.
-Click on the delete button to delete all invoices.
+Note: You can select the checkbox as depicted in the image below to select all invoices to delete in one go.
+Click on the Delete button to delete all invoices.

-Step 3: Once all the corrections have been done, click on the View Summary button.
+Step 3: Once all the corrections have been made, click on the View Summary button.

-Step 4: The summary pages will be displayed, click on the Generate file button.
+Step 4: The summary page will be displayed.
+Click on the Generate file button.

-Step 5: The GST Compliant file generated by the GST Returns Offline tool (JSON format) will have to be saved in the computer for uploading the same on GST portal.
+Step 5: The file generated by the GST Returns Offline tool (JSON format) must be saved on the computer to upload the same to the GST portal.
 Click on the Save button.

-Step 6: Browse and select the path to save the JSON file which needs to be uploaded in the GST Portal.
+Step 6: Browse and select the path to save the JSON file which needs to be uploaded to the GST Portal.

-Login to the GST Portal with the credential and upload the JSON file.
+Login to the GST Portal with your credentials and upload the JSON file.